-The iPad is generally the best place to play console and PC mobile conversions, too.
-Viewing a 10-inch display up close and hooking up your console controller is more akin to the original full-sized experience.
+The iPad is generally the best place to play these console and PC mobile conversions too.
+Viewing a 10-inch display up close and hooking up your console controller much closer to the original full-sized experience.

 With all that in mind, this is a completely different selection of games to our Best iPhone games list.
 These games either play significantly better or are exclusively available on iPad.

 If you don't fancy paying out each time for some games, then head to our best Apple Arcade games list to see what you can get on subscription.